Views about Mayawati, and what they tell us

 If the new awakened culture is really committed to representation to marginalised identities, they will not find an alternative better than Mayawati.
 She checks all the boxes of progressivism and redemption.
 She is a woman, a single woman, Dalit, comes from a backward region and is revered by the most marginalised and rejected masses of the country.

-A three-time chief minister of one of the largest states, who implemented inclusivity and development as her administration’s raison d’ être, but who saw media and experts ignore the same.
+A four-time chief minister of one of the largest states, who implemented inclusivity and development as her administration’s raison d’ être, but who saw media and experts ignore the same.

 If only people start examining themselves through the critical caste approach, they might be honest enough to realise the worth of the BSP.
 If whites in America can support a black person, is it a waste of energy to think of privileged castes rallying behind Mayawati across India?